fyrst-digital/elysium-docs/content/manual/overview/sections.md

+---
+description: "Learn how to use Elysium sections to create dynamic and responsive layouts in Shopware, offering maximum compatibility and customization options."
+---

 # Shopping Experiences Section for Free Layout Design

 A common problem with Shopware sections is their rigidity, which offers users little opportunity to design layouts freely and responsively.
 Often, there are only pseudo-layout blocks that provide pre-made layouts and, in most cases, are not very customizable.